aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 git clone https://github.com/aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering.git
 ```

-Then clone the NBA API repository to your local machine using the following command inside the `Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering` directory:
+Naviate to the `Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering` directory and clone the NBA API repository to your local machine using the following command:
 ```bash
 git clone https://github.com/swar/nba_api.git
 ```